animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-To bootstrap Spring Data Repositories, use the `<repositories/>` element from the {sdg-name} Data namespace, as the following example shows:
+To bootstrap Spring Data Repositories, use the `<repositories/>` element from the Spring Data for GemFire Data namespace, as the following example shows:

 </div>